andyl/uber_gen/notes/design.md

 AST manipulation.
 Or perhaps we could pass on the whole project for now, wait awhile and see if some supporting tech emerges.

-## Playbook Server & CGI-style Interface
+## Action Server & CGI-style Interface

 New Features:
 - a CGI-style protocol definition
 - a server that serves playbooks (methods: command, guide, test)
-- Playbooks identified via Module name OR URL
+- Actions identified via Module name OR URL

 Goals:
 - decentralized playbook management